Claudja Barry: The 1980s

-With the release of her Feel The Fire album in 1980, Claudja's songs were becoming highly synthesized – this was her final album to feature an earthier, more horn & string approach to the production of her music.
-In 1981, she made a successful foray into new wave/Hi-NRG music with the album Made in Hong Kong.
+Barry entered the 1980s with the album Feel the Fire which did not yield a significant hit-single for her.
+In 1981, she made a foray into new wave/Hi-NRG music with the album Made in Hong Kong.
 It featured the lead single "Radio Action", which became a moderate club hit peaking at No. 57.
+A follow-up album If I Do It to You was due for a release on Atlantic Records sublabel, Mirage, but remains unreleased.

+Relocating to New York, she enjoyed another Top 20 Dance Hit with a Hi-NRG cover version of Little Peggy March's "I Will Follow Him", followed by an equally successful cover of The Yardbirds's "For Your Love".

 In 1985, she appeared in the movie, Rappin', starring Mario Van Peebles.
-The year 1985 also saw the release of the single, "Born To Love" which sounds similar to a Pet Shop Boys or Erasure song.
+The year 1985 also saw the release of the single, "Born to Love".
 This single was produced by Jürgen Korduletsch with New York City based Hi-NRG producer, singer, and songwriter, Bobby Orlando.
-"Born To Love" peaked at No. 14 on Hot Dance Music/Club Play chart.
-Dance format radio stations in the United States did not give it major exposure since the album it was lifted from was a UK-only release.
+"Born to Love" peaked at No. 14 on Hot Dance Music/Club Play chart.

-On the Hot Dance Music/Club Play chart, she has had much more success: six Top 10 hits, including "Down and Counting", which spent a week at No. 1 in 1986.
-At the time, the song also became only her third single to chart outside of the Billboard Club Songs chart in the U.S., peaking at a No. 98 on the Hot R&B/Hip-Hop Singles & Tracks.
-Barry had further successes on that chart with the singles "Can't You Feel My Heartbeat" (No. 33 R&B) and "Secret Affair" (No. 60 R&B).
-"Down and Counting" was the lead single from her album, I, Claudja, her only full-length record for Epic Records.
+Signing to Epic Records in 1986, she enjoyed another big dance hit with "Down and Counting", which spent a week at No. 1 in 1986.
+Barry had further successes on that chart with the singles "Can't You Feel My Heartbeat" (No. 33 R&B) and "Secret Affair" (No. 60 R&B), taken from her 6th studio album, released 1987, I, Claudja, her only full-length record for Epic.

 The 1990s

-After her run at Epic did not result in another album, she focused her music career on her fans in Canada and abroad.
-She still remained active recording a pair of underground club classics during the early 1990s.
-The singles "Love Is An Island" (1991) and "Summer of Love" (1992) are highly regarded club hits to those who know them.
-She covered a Prince song called "When 2 R in Love" in 1992 on Radikal Records.
-In 1993, the German euro-dance project General Base featured Barry as lead singer for their single "Poison", which got a greater success.
-"Summer of Love" was successful enough that it maintains radio airplay on some radio stations such as WMPH.
-Both singles became major hits outside of the U.S. A Christmas/Holiday Dance album titled, Disco'round The Christmas Tree was released on Radikal Records in 1995, then an extended mix compilation titled, Disco Mixes.
+After her run at Epic did not result in another album, she mainly released techno/Eurodance singles, including the singles "Love Is An Island" (1991) and "Summer of Love" (1992).

+She covered a Prince song called "When 2 R in Love" in 1992 for Korduletsch's Radikal Records.

+In late 1993, the German Eurodance project General Base featured Barry as lead singer for their single "Poison", peaking at No'3 in Israel and No'41 in Germany.

+Miami-based Hot Productions released her 5 Lollipop albums on CD in 1993/94, including the 1980 compilation Disco Mixes featuring the extended versions.
+A Christmas/Holiday Dance album titled, Disco 'round The Christmas Tree was released on Radikal Records in 1995.

 Before the decade ended, she recorded another song called, "Reach Out For Me" on Tony Green Organization Records in 1997.

+She divorced Korduletsch in 1998 but still had him produce the album Love Him Forever that received a limited release in 1999.